becarpenter/book6/1. Introduction and Foreword/How an application programmer sees IPv6.md

 table ([RFC6724](https://www.rfc-editor.org/info/rfc6724)) in every host.

 Address types are discussed further in [2.
 Addresses](../2.%20IPv6%20Basic%20Technology/Addresses.md).
+How applications relate to a mixture of IPv4 and IPv6 addresses is also discussed in [3.
+Dual stack scenarios](../3.%20Coexistence%20with%20Legacy%20IPv4/Dual%20stack%20scenarios.md).

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](How%20a%20user%20sees%20IPv6.md) [<ins>Next</ins>](How%20a%20network%20operations%20center%20sees%20IPv6.md) [<ins>Chapter Contents</ins>](1.%20Introduction%20and%20Foreword.md)